Log-majorization of the moduli of the eigenvalues of a matrix polynomial by tropical roots: The tropical scaling and its relation with the bounds

-Since we considered matrix polynomials the coefficients of which have different order of magnitude, their eigenvalues need to be computed by using some scaling, otherwise their relative error may become very large.
+In the examples of the previous section, we considered matrix polynomials the coefficients of which have different order of magnitude.
+Hence, their eigenvalues need to be computed by using some scaling, otherwise the relative error of their approximation may become very large.
 We used here the ``tropical scaling'' introduced in~\cite{posta09}, that we next recall.
-We shall see that it improves the relative error, by comparison with a usual method (QZ on a companion linearization without scaling), and that the tightness of our lower bounds is related with the efficiency of the tropical scaling.
+We shall see that in most of the examples of Section~\ref{sec:examples}, it improves the relative error, by comparison with a usual method, and that its efficiency is related with the closeness of the ratios $\frac{|\zeta_1\dots \zeta_{nk}|}{(\alpha_1\dots\alpha_k)^n}$ to $1$.